Isometric embeddings of half-cube graphs in half-spin Grassmannians: Basic definitions and constructions

-The {\it distance} between two vertices in a connected graph is the smallest number $i$ such that there exists a path of length $i$ (a path consisting of $i$ edges) connecting these vertices.
+The {\it distance} between two vertices in a connected graph is the smallest number $i$ such that there is a path of length $i$ (a path consisting of $i$ edges) connecting these vertices.
 A path connecting two vertices is said to be a {\it geodesic} if the number of edges in this path is equal to the distance between the vertices.
 The maximum of all distances between vertices in a graph is called the {\it diameter} of the graph.
 In the case when the diameter is finite, two vertices are said to be {\it opposite} if the distance between them is equal to the diameter.

 A subset in the vertex set of a graph is called a {\it clique} if any two distinct elements of this subset are adjacent vertices.
-Using Zorn lemma, we can show that maximal cliques exist and every clique is contained in a certain maximal clique.
+Maximal cliques exist and every clique is contained in a certain maximal clique.
+For finite graph this is trivial and we use Zorn lemma for infinite graphs.

-An injective mapping of the vertex set of a graph $\Gamma$ to the vertex set of a graph $\Gamma'$ is an {\it embedding} of $\Gamma$ in $\Gamma'$ if two vertices of $\Gamma$ are adjacent only in the case when their images are adjacent vertices of $\Gamma'$.
-We will use the following property of embeddings: if the distance between two vertices of $\Gamma$ is equal to $2$ then the distance between the images of these vertices also is equal to $2$.
+An injective mapping of the vertex set of a graph $\Gamma$ to the vertex set of a graph $\Gamma'$ is an {\it embedding} of $\Gamma$ in $\Gamma'$ if it transfers adjacent vertices to adjacent vertices and non-adjacent vertices to non-adjacent vertices.
+Every surjective embedding is an isomorphism between the graphs.
 An embedding is said to be {\it isometric} if it preserves the distance between vertices.
-We refer \cite[Part III]{Deza} for the general theory of isometric embeddings.